hangong/ch/README.md

 ```
 >> MP = swain_index('aloi/col');
 ```
-where `aloi/col` is the color temperature test directory, `MP`'s rows refer object ID and its column refers to capture condition.
+where `aloi/col` is the color temperature test directory, `MP`'s rows refer to object ID and its columns refer to capture condition.
 See the [ALOI dataset website](http://aloi.science.uva.nl/) for the details.

 # Color Correction
 Given pixel-to-pixel correspondances, color homography is applied for shading-invariant color mapping.